Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 So what are the negatives of demos?

-Demos may not be for you if you have a new product or an established product trying to get lots of people to try a new membership offering.
+Demos may not be for you if you have a new product or an established product, trying to get lots of people to try a new membership offering.

 It takes a lot more effort from your marketing and sales teams to try and get leads to sign up for a demo than a free trial.
 That leads to higher costs for your sales team to show all these new prospects around and the marketing team to create those assets.
 You might also need to employ an extensive sales team to deal with all the companies requesting demos.

 You need the right people to execute these endeavors, which takes more budget and time before you actually have people inside the product.
-That means developing entire sales processes and marketing campaigns for a product only you and your team really understand if it works.
+That means developing entire sales processes and marketing campaigns for a product that only you and your team really understand if it works.

 Let’s dive into the right time to implement a free trial.